The year 2018 marked RNIB's 150th anniversary. Since our launch in 1868, we've seen huge changes for blind and partially sighted people.

-It's been great celebrating our 150th anniversary with you this year.
-As it draws to a close, our chair Eleanor Southwood wants to thank you all for taking part.
-Watch her film on YouTube and read the transcript: A big thank you from our Chair (Word, 15.29KB).
+It's been great celebrating our 150th anniversary with you.
+Our chair Eleanor Southwood thanks you all for taking part.
+Watch her film on YouTube and read the transcript: A big thank you from our Chair.

-You've been sharing your stories with us throughout the year and highlighted the changes and developments that matter to you.
+You've shared your stories with us throughout our 150th year and highlighted the changes and developments that matter to you.
 If you missed any of them you can listen to them right now.

 Terry explains how he wants to continue to support people with sight loss